 Closing a diastema is the same thing as closing gaps.
 The same treatment options apply.
 Gapped teeth is a common cosmetic problem.
 If you are unsure which option is right for you, Dr. Fondriest can go into further detail about these effective treatment options.

 One of the simplest and most affordable options for treating a diastema is bonding.
-The composite resin can be made to blend in with the color of your natural teeth.
+Composite resin can be made to blend in with the color of your natural teeth.
 If you have had composite fillings placed after removal of tooth decay, then you are familiar with bonding.

 Tooth bonding has bits of quartz in it that gives it a shine that is similar to enamel.
 The cosmetic option can be completed in well under an hour.
 Often, the entire process can be finished in around half an hour.
 Bonding is also one of the more affordable options for closing diastemas.

 The first step is to use an etching liquid to open the tiny pores in the enamel.
 Once the surface of your teeth is very clean, Dr. Fondriest will mold the bonding to fill the gap.
 This step is part artistry and part dentistry.

 Once the bonding is set, a blue light will be used to quickly harden the material.
 Any small changes can be made at that point.
 The bonding may be polished so it blends in with the luster of your teeth.
 Bonding can last several years or longer.